What is a property chain and how can you manage it?

 This can be a good alternative to no-chain properties, as you won’t have anyone above you in the chain who could affect your purchase.

-How long can a house chain take?
+How long can a house chain take to complete?

 A house chain can take a few months to reach completion, depending on how many parties are involved.
 Generally, the longer the chain, the longer it will be until you get the keys to your new home.